-Value in use is depreciated replacement costs for an asset where the future economic benefits or service potential of the asset are not primarily dependent on the asset's ability to generate net cash inflows and where the classification Office would, if deprived of the asset, replace its remaining future economic benefits or service potential.
+Value in use is depreciated replacement costs for an asset where the future economic benefits or service potential of the asset are not primarily dependent on the asset's ability to generate net cash inflows, and where the Office would, if deprived of the asset, replace its remaining future economic benefits or service potential.

-If an asset's carrying amount exceeds its recoverable amount, the asset is impaired and the carrying amount is written down to the recoverable amount.
+If an asset's carrying amount exceeds its recoverable amount, the asset is impaired, and the carrying amount is written down to the recoverable amount.
 For revalued assets, the impairment loss is recognised against the revaluation reserve for that class of asset.
-Where that results in a debit balance in revaluation reserve, the balance is recognised in the statement of comprehensive revenue and expenses.
+Where that results in a debit balance in revaluation reserve, the balance is recognised in the Statement of Comprehensive Revenue and Expense.

-For assets not carried at a revalued amount, the reversal of an impairment loss is recognised in the statement of comprehensive revenue and expenses.
+For assets not carried at a revalued amount, the reversal of an impairment loss is recognised in the Statement of Comprehensive Revenue and Expense.